 Types of Startups

-Getting to know the type of startup you want to create will help you establish the market and growth potential available to you.
+Getting to know the type of startup company you want to create will help you establish the market and growth potential available to you.
 There are six types of startups, all best suited for a different type of entrepreneur based on their abilities, goals, and wants.

 Lifestyle startups are companies that are centered around the founder’s interests and passions.
-This kind of startup allows the founder(s) to participate in their favorite activities, and hopefully make money doing so.
+This kind of startup business allows the founder(s) to participate in their favorite activities, and hopefully make money doing so.
 For example, a passionate guitarist that opens a music store or starts a business teaching music lessons; this would be considered a lifestyle startup.

 Small Business Startups

 A small business startup isn’t usually created with scalability in mind.
 These startup companies are born out of a desire to start a small business that will provide enough capital to be financially stable but not necessarily to grow tremendously.
 An example of a small business startup could be a small grocery store, salon, or restaurant.

-A scalable startup is a growth-oriented company that takes an idea or concept and works to rapidly grow the business and achieve the highest profit as quickly possible (think Silicon Valley or New York startups).
+A scalable startup is a growth-oriented company that takes an idea or concept and works to rapidly grow the new business and achieve the highest profit as quickly as possible (think Silicon Valley or New York startups).
 This type of startup requires thorough market research to identify exploitable market opportunities.

-Social startups are created to make a difference or positive impact on the world around them.
-Unlike other types of startups, social entrepreneurship startups are not created to gain wealth; though it is possible to profit from this type of startup unless it is a nonprofit organization.
+Social entrepreneurship startups are created to make a difference or positive impact on the world around them.
+Unlike other types of startups, social entrepreneurship startups are not created to gain wealth; though it is possible to profit from this type of startup business model unless it is a nonprofit organization.
 They are created with the intention of using an idea to create positive change.

 Large Company Startups